 INDOCHINA NATIONAL HOLIDAYS

 During the following holidays some or all businesses are closed and tourist sites will be busier than usual, therefore touring may be affected.
 Tet Nguyen-Dan or ‘Tet’ is the Vietnamese New Year and celebrations can last for 7-10 days.
-Tet Dates: 10 February 2013 (Year of the Snake) and 31 January 2014 (Year of the Horse).
+Tet Dates: 31 January 2014 (Year of the Horse) and 19 February 2015 (Year of the Goat).

 By Vietnamese standards Saigon, or ‘Ho Chi Minh City’ as it is officially known, is a modern city thriving on the fast paced lifestyle that comes with the commercial gains.
 Despite this, there are still many historical sites and locations to see and visit in and around Saigon, including the Mekong Delta to the south and the famous Cu Chi Tunnels to the west.

 Known as the ‘Rice Basket of Vietnam’, the Mekong Delta is an important region economically as it is the world’s largest exporting region of rice.
 Home to 15 million Vietnamese, this is a world of waterways, backwaters and canals.